 05 of 08

 These sweet and savory little monte cristo sliders feature creamy brie, thinly sliced turkey and ham, tangy raspberry jam, and crusty French bread.
 Instead of deep-frying the entire sandwich like some monte cristos are made, this sandwich is grilled on the stove with salted butter.
 Because of their size, these sliders are great for sharing.

 Thanksgiving is a real food-lovers holiday, but the leftovers might be the best part.
 The work is already done, the pressure is off, and you can enjoy the food in peace.
 Turn your leftover stuffing, cranberry jelly, and mashed potatoes into a griddled sandwich.
 With a little bit of melty cheese, this is the perfect day after Thanksgiving lunch.

 Filled with a dollop of woodsy mulberry jam, salty slices of Virginia ham, bright pickled peach segments, and nutty shreds of gouda and then grilled between two buttery sweet slices of Hawaiian bread, this sandwich packs quite the flavorful punch.
 The best part is that this sandwich is good all year round—whether you're making it in the middle of summer when peaches are perfectly in season or whether you're making it in the dead of winter, after your peaches have been pickling for a few months.

 08 of 08

-Crispy fried tofu nuggets are tossed in a sweet yet slightly spicy sesame orange sauce and then stuffed light and airy steamed buns.
+For this unique sandwich, crispy fried tofu nuggets are tossed in a sweet yet slightly spicy sesame orange sauce and then stuffed into light and airy steamed buns.
 This type of bao is vegetarian-friendly and utterly delicious.
-And if you like things a bit spicier, then load up on the sriracha and get ready for a good time.
+The sauce is made using orange marmalade for a little sweetness, and you can add more spice if you'd like more heat.